 What does a Copywriter do?

-Copywriters are responsible for creating effective and engaging text that is used to promote the products of the company they work for, whether it’s an ad agency or a corporation.
+Copywriters are responsible for creating compelling and engaging text to promote their company’s products, whether it’s an ad agency or a corporation.
 Their writing is typically displayed externally on:

 - social media

 They craft messaging that grabs their reader’s attention.
-Most of their writing needs to be clear, as it’s used briefly and compellingly.
-A Copywriter is also usually part of the company’s marketing team, working closely with other team members in the process of brainstorming and executing ideas.
+Most of their writing must be clear, as it’s used briefly and compellingly.
+A Copywriter is also usually part of the company’s marketing team, working closely with other team members in brainstorming and executing ideas.

 The responsibilities of a Copywriter can vary depending on the type of company and copywriting job.
-However, the main responsibilities fall under the umbrella of writing clear, concise, and grammatically correct content to develop and execute a strong brand voice for the company.
-The person in this role creates messaging for the company: whether it’s B2B, B2C, external, or internal.
-Sometimes companies will even specify whether they’re looking for a B2B or B2C copywriter.
-This position is also responsible for ensuring that the company’s messaging is consistent and that its editorial standards are met.
-Another key component to this position is doing backend keyword research to ensure that the website content is SEO-driven.
+However, the primary responsibilities fall under the umbrella of writing straightforward, concise, and grammatically correct content to develop and execute a strong brand voice for the company.
+The person in this role creates messaging for the company, whether B2B, B2C, external, or internal.
+Sometimes, companies will specify whether they want a B2B or B2C copywriter.
+This position is also responsible for ensuring that the company’s messaging is consistent and its editorial standards are met.
+Another critical component of this position is doing backend keyword research to ensure the website content is SEO-driven.